Prince Henry of Prussia (1862–1929): Personality and private life

 Henry received one of the first pilot's licenses in Germany, and was judged a spirited and excellent seaman.
 He was dedicated to modern technology and was able to understand quickly the practical value of technical innovations.
 A yachting enthusiast, Prince Henry became one of the first members of the Yacht Club of Kiel, established by a group of naval officers in 1887, and quickly became the club's patron.

 Henry was interested in motor cars as well and supposedly invented a windshield wiper and, according to other sources, the car horn.

 In his honor, the Prinz-Heinrich-Fahrt (Prince Heinrich Tour) was established in 1908, like the earlier Kaiserpreis a precursor to the German Grand Prix.
 Henry and his brother William gave patronage to the Kaiserlicher Automobilclub (Imperial Automobile Club).
 From 1911 to 1914 the British car makers Vauxhall Motors produced a model, the C-10, which was called the "Vauxhall Prince Henry" in his honour after initially being built for participation in the 1911 race.

 After the German Revolution, Henry lived with his family in Hemmelmark near Eckernförde, in Schleswig-Holstein.
 He continued with motor sports and sailing and even in old age was a very successful participant in regattas.
-He popularized the Prinz-Heinrich-Mütze ("Prince Henry cap"), which is still worn, especially by older sailors.
+He popularized the Prince Henry cap, which is still worn, especially by older sailors.